AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Server apps in preview update immediately
 - ✅ Studio uploads server apps to preview
 - Server apps in preview are secured
-- Clear error messages if hosting project not set
+- Show clear error messages if hosting project not set
 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can use Firebase authorization